 Choosing a sober living home is about more than a roof and a roommate.
 Certification matters because it protects your safety, clarifies expectations, and builds a real recovery community.
 In Maine, the Maine Association of Recovery Residences (MARR) is the statewide body that certifies recovery homes against national standards.
-If you or a loved one is comparing options in Augusta or Sanford, understanding MARR certification can help you choose with confidence.
+If you or a loved one is comparing options in Augusta or Sanford, understanding MARR certification helps you choose with confidence.

 What MARR Certification Is